 Students who have ISS must report to the elementary office after announcements.
 Students must have all necessary materials (books, A.R. book, etc.) when they arrive at the ISS room.
 Students must work on their assignments and are not permitted to talk.
-A formal list of rules is posted in the ISS room and must be followed at all times.
-Students who violate ISS/school rules will be disciplined according to the Discipline Sanction Chart.
 Failure to complete any assigned class work could result in a 0% for that assignment.
 Students will be dismissed to their homeroom to get all materials to take home.